eMe-404/oo-principle/parking-lot-tasking.md

     * then: indicate that the car is in our parking lot

 * **scenario6**
-    * given: parked car and the ticket with correct car id
+    * given: parked car and the valid ticket
     * when: take car
     * then: let the car leave